 The Water Reclamation Division includes the Water Reclamation Facility (WRF), plant operations, wastewater collection system, reclaimed water system, a laboratory and provides the following services:

-- Scheduling utility line locations
+Scheduling utility line location services.

-- Discontinuing Reclaimed Water Service
+- Discontinuing Reclaimed Water Service.

 What is Reclaimed Water?